Requirements for Naturalization in Germany in 2024

 FAQ - The most frequently asked questions about Naturalization in Germany

-- Legal residence in Germany for at least 5 years
+- legal residence in Germany for at least 5 years

 - Proof of German language skills (B1 level)